melange-re/melange-re.github.io/docs/rationale.md

 ## Looking forward

-While reaching version 1 marks a major milestone for Melange, it is only the beginning of the journey.
+While reaching v1.0 marks a major milestone for Melange, it is only the beginning of the journey.
 The Melange team remains committed to continuously improving Melange, ensuring it remains a robust and efficient tool for OCaml developers targeting the JavaScript platform.
 The [Q2 2023
 roadmap](https://docs.google.com/document/d/1279euT9LeJIkwAUYqazqeh2lc8c7TLQap2_2vBNcK4w/)
 includes short and long term goals for the project.